 I believed wholeheartedly that I was going to grow up to be Robin Hood.
-I was destined to run around in the forest wearing green and saving the world from evil tyranny (while shooting a bow, naturally.)
+I was destined to run around in the forest wearing green and saving the animals and world from evil tyranny (while shooting a bow, naturally.)

 And that stuffed animals had to be covered with little blankets and paired off before they went to sleep each night.

-I believed no one should be alone.
+It may sound strange, but even at that age I believed no one should be alone.

 In my mind it was of the utmost importance that they be paired off, or at the very least in groups.